Positron emission tomography

 - the scan is carried out 60 minutes post-injection of FDG

-In cases of fusion imaging such as PET-CT, the whole body CT scan is conducted first, followed by the whole-body PET scan and subsequently the two sets of images are co-registered.
+In cases of fusion imaging such as PET-CT, the whole-body CT scan is conducted first, followed by the whole-body PET scan, and subsequently the two sets of images are co-registered.

 Physiological muscle uptake usually appears symmetrically and diffusely on PET imaging.

 When combined with CT, the CT imaging can be used to generate an attenuation map which is used to correct the PET imaging for attenuation.
-This attenuation correction can add a number of further artefacts.
+This attenuation correction can add a number of further artifacts.

 - implants and prostheses

-- CT field of view is limited whereas PET field of view is usually larger; if patients are scanned with arms by their side this can lead to abnormal reconstruction of the images
+- CT field of view is limited whereas PET field of view is usually larger; if patients are scanned with arms by their side this can lead to the abnormal reconstruction of the images

 Normal physiological uptake